 Call Professional Roofers in Tulsa for Your Roof Leak Detection and Repair

 Do you want to inspect your roof for leaks and any damage?
-Contact A. Fricker Roofing & Waterproofing in Tulsa, OK!
+Contact A. Fricker Roofing and Waterproofing in Tulsa, OK!
 The roofers at the company are proficient at handling any roofing job, including roof inspection and repair.
 We are knowledgeable and equipped with modern technology to help you identify roof leaks before any severe damage is done.
 Contact us today at (918) 402-7167 and consult with a professional for your roofing needs.

 FAQs

-A. It is advisable to have your roof inspected at least once a year, preferably in the spring.
+It is advisable to have your roof inspected at least once a year, preferably in the spring.
 However, if you notice any signs of damage or leaks, don’t hesitate to schedule an inspection.

-A. While the cost may vary, the long term savings resulting from early leak detection often outweigh the initial investment.
+While the cost may vary, the long term savings resulting from early leak detection often outweigh the initial investment.
 Consider it a proactive measure to protect your property.

-A. Electronic leak detection is particularly effective on flat or low slope roofs, commonly found on commercial buildings.
+Electronic leak detection is particularly effective on flat or low slope roofs, commonly found on commercial buildings.
 It may not be as applicable to steep sloped residential roofs.